Upcoming no parking restrictions in Albany

 ALBANY, N.Y.
 (NEWS10) — The Albany Police Department has released an advisory of upcoming parking restrictions in Albany.
 Vehicles in violation of these no-parking restrictions may be ticketed or towed.

+- On Wednesday, December 21, at 7 a.m., until Thursday, December 22, at 5 p.m. parking will be restricted on both sides of Southern Boulevard near 136 Southern Boulevard for sewer repair.

-- Saturday, December 17, from noon to 11:59 p.m., parking will be restricted on the west side of North Pearl Street from Wilson Street to Clinton Avenue for an event.
+- On Thursday, December 22, from 8 a.m. to 5 p.m., parking will be restricted on the north side of Washington Avenue from 807 Washington Avenue to West Lawrence Street for tree vehicles.